progressivepull/GIT-Deep-Dives/LESSONS/forking.md

-# 🔁 GitHub Pull Request from a Fork
+# 🔁 Forking is Copying form one repository to another

 ## Getting the Code form the Organization's Production Code Repository